 The Company does not propose to transfer any amount to General Reserve for theFinancial year 2019-20.

 The paid-up Equity Share Capital as on 31st March 2020 was Rs.
 1789.67 Lakhs

 The company does not have any Subsidiary company either in India or abroad.

 The Corporate Governance Report annexed to this Board's Report contains the compositionof the Board of Directors of the Company.

 Mr. M. Krishna Swamy Director of the company retires by rotation at the ensuing AnnualGeneral Meeting and being eligible offer themselves for re-appointment.

-The detailed profile of the above directors are given at Notice calling the AnnualGeneral Meeting.
+The detailed profile of the above directors is given at Notice and Explanatorystatement calling the Annual General Meeting.